 Board of Directors

-Amanda Parriag has nearly 15 years of experience as a researcher and consultant in a wide range of social policy and public policy issue areas, particularly focused on the realm of violence against women as well as issues faced by Aboriginal peoples.
+Amanda Parriag, Media Action Média’s President, has nearly 18 years of experience as a researcher and consultant in a wide range of social policy and public policy issue areas, particularly focused on the realm of violence against women as well as issues faced by Aboriginal peoples.
 Her work on women’s issues has included research on barriers faced by female offenders on reintegration into society, as well as the use of myths in sexual assault trials.
-Her work on Aboriginal issues has included research on violence faced by First Nations and Off-Reserve Aboriginal Women, Perceptions of Northerners and Perceptions of Off-Reserve Aboriginal People.
+Her work on Aboriginal issues has included research on violence faced by First Nations and Off-Reserve Aboriginal Women, the legacy of residential schools, the growing urban Aboriginal middle-income group, and educational outcomes for First Nations and other Aboriginal people.
 Amanda received her Doctor of Psychology degree from Carleton University in 2001.

-Andrea Benoit is a PhD candidate in the Faculty of Information and Media Studies at the University of Western Ontario.
-Her research interests include advertising, consumer culture, media literacy and activism and coverage around the commoditization of social causes.
-Andrea’s PhD dissertation focuses on HIV/AIDS awareness and activism within the consumer sphere.
-She did her MA in English at the University of Toronto, and recently finished her MA in the Graduate Program in Communication and Culture at York University, where she investigated consumer responses to media activism within the Dove Campaign for Real Beauty.
-Andrea’s professional experience includes a stint in Relationship Marketing at telecommunications firm British Telecom in the UK, and as an on-campus recruiter for D.E.
+Andrea Benoit has a PhD in Media Studies from the Faculty of Information and Media Studies at the University of Western Ontario.
+Her research interests include advertising, branding, consumer culture, and the commodification of social causes.
+Andrea’s PhD dissertation focused on HIV/AIDS awareness and activism within the Toronto fashion industry in the 1980s, and specifically the history of the M.A.C AIDS Fund.
+She did her BA and MA in English at the University of Toronto, and her MA in the Graduate Program in Communication and Culture at York University, where she investigated the Dove Campaign for Real Beauty.
+Andrea’s professional experience includes a stint in Relationship Marketing at telecommunications firm British Telecom in the UK, and as an on- campus recruiter for D.E.
 Shaw & Co. in New York City, a Wall Street investment bank.
+Andrea is Media Action Média’s Secretary and oversees research projects and promotional issues.

 Canice Leung lives and works as a journalist in Toronto.
 She has written a national feminist column for Metro and was co-editor of McClung’s, a feminist magazine based out of Ryerson University.
 She can be found online at caniceleung.com.

-Leslie Regan Shade, Tracy Lacroix-Wilson, Andrea Whitehead, Nicole Cohen, Patrizia Gentile, Farheen Kahn, Hazel Klosevych, Katherine Toms, Mary Dila, Jane MacDonald, Toni Francis and Radha Nayar previously served on the Media Action board, contributing enormously to the organization’s re-invigoration.
+Leslie Regan Shade, Tracy Lacroix-Wilson, Andrea Whitehead, Nicole Cohen, Patrizia Gentile, Farheen Kahn, Hazel Klosevych, Katherine Toms, Mary Dila, Jane MacDonald, Toni Francis, Ilana Shore, Daphne Gilbert, Vanessa Ogg, Melody MacLean and Radha Nayar previously served on the Media Action board, contributing enormously to the organization’s re-invigoration.
 We thank them for their energy, passion, intelligence and commitment and continue to count them as valued supporters.